MeiyingQin/meiyingqin.github.io/Useful_Tools/main.md

 # Those courses are very helpful and FREE to build a solid theoretical foundation:

-* Robot Kinematics: <https://www.coursera.org/specializations/modernrobotics>, yYou can enroll in the course with the audit mode for free.
+* Robot Kinematics: <https://www.coursera.org/specializations/modernrobotics>, you can enroll in the course with the audit mode for free.

 * Introduction to Artificial Intelligence: <https://www.udacity.com/course/intro-to-artificial-intelligence--cs271>